damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

 Full-time BDRs have a significant portion of their pay based on performance and objective attainment.
 Performance based "bonuses" are based on results.
 Actions for obtaining results will be prescribed and measured, but are intentionally left out of bonus attainment calculations to encourage experimentation.
 BDRs will naturally be drawn to activities that have the highest yield, but freedom to choose their own daily activities will allow new, higher yield activities to be discovered.

 Guidelines for bonuses:
-* Team and individual objectives are based on GitLab's revenue targets and adjusted monthly.
+* Team and individual objectives are based on GitLab's revenue targets and adjusted monthly
-* Bonuses are paid quarterly.
+* Bonuses are paid quarterly
 * Bonuses may be based on various objectives
     * E.g. a new BDR's first month's bonus is typically based on completing <a href="https://about.gitlab.com/handbook/general-onboarding/" target="_blank">onboarding</a>
-    * Bonuses may be tied to sales target attainment, <a href="https://about.gitlab.com/handbook/marketing/#okrs" target="_blank">OKRs</a>, or other objectives.
+    * Bonuses may be tied to sales target attainment, <a href="https://about.gitlab.com/handbook/marketing/#okrs" target="_blank">OKRs</a>, or other objectives

 #### BDR Vacation Incentives<a name="vacation"></a>